 -There are lots of benefits to using labels

--Using the right labels can help you get your items into the right places
+-Using the proper labels can help you get your items into the right places

--This will help cut down on the time it takes for you to complete your tasks
+-This will help cut down on time it takes for you to complete your tasks

 -Labels can also help you keep track of items that may be removed from their packaging